turbot/steampipe-plugin-gcp/docs/tables/gcp_compute_backend_service.md

 # Table: gcp_compute_backend_service

 A backend service defines how Google Cloud load balancers distribute traffic.
-The backend service configuration contains a set of values, such as the protocol used to connect to backends, various distribution and session settings, health checks, and timeouts.
+The backend service configuration contains a set of values, such as the protocol used to connect to back-ends, various distribution and session settings, health checks, and timeouts.

+## Examples

 ### Backend info of backend service